clubsearch-manoa/clubsearch-manoa.github.io/index.md

   <img width="500px" src="img/signup.png" class="img-thumbnail" >
 </div>

-The sign up page will require the user to create a username, password, upload profile picture, and indicate their interests.
+The sign up page will require the user to create a username, password, upload a profile picture, and indicate their interests.

 ### Index Pages (Browse Clubs, Your Clubs, Admin)